cmsax/articles/articles/tutorial/dokuwiki-workflow.md

 static s.t. we can easily backup or restore our documents.

 I use DokuWiki a lot, and I prefer to write markdown files locally on my computer and then create a page on DokuWiki web page.
 However, this is not suitable for well-organized files and takes a lot of time, besides, I alwayse forget to upload the files or just can't remember which files are not on the cloud.

-So I need an automation tool to help me simplify jobs above.
+So I need an automation workflow to help me simplify jobs above.

-Git is perfect for this situation, it's distributed and easy to control version of files.
+Git is the perfect tool for this situation, it's distributed and easy to control version of files.
 So I created a DokuWiki workflow based on Git.

 ## Structure